 To request a copy or request access to information we hold about you and / or to request information to be corrected if it is inaccurate, please contact:

-[insert contact details for SAR Request – this may be practice manager / your DPO] Email:[insert details]

-Postal Address:[insert details]
+Sharon Williams Email:[Sharon.williams6@nhs.net]

 Right to rectification

 The correction of personal data when incorrect, out of date or incomplete which must be acted upon within 1 calendar month of receipt of such request.
 Please ensure the GP practice has the correct contact details for you.